- Built: 1974

 The final sculpture had 12 motors that could be programmed for various sequences of 13 functions.
 They were all standard industrial motors with special gearing arrangements to get the speeds that Tinguely desired.
 Wheels spin, a rotating auger swirls, a wagon on a track rolls out and back, shapes revolve, cannonballs roll etc. Each of the 12 functions had a dedicated motor except for the “Clangers” which were activated by the Wheels Pivot function.
 It is interesting to note that Tinguely left no detailed plans or descriptions behind and certainly not a maintenance manual.
 He worked from a few hand drawn sketches but it was mostly constructed on the fly as he went along.
 There were immediate concerns in the community that this unique structure might not be safe and that there were no real guidelines of how to take care of it.
 William R. Thompson (Thompson Associates) was contracted to do an engineering analysis and a safety review.
 Noting the complexity and uniqueness of Chaos, Thompson declared that a full blown analysis of every possible combination of factors would take a total of 5461 years for separate influence analysis using hand calculations!
 Therefore Thompson proceeded with what he described as a practical review by intuition and engineering judgement combined with elementary statical checks of the most critical areas of concern.
 Thompson came up with a description of individual functions mostly centered around the individual motors driving each of those functions.
 He ran each function separately and in various combinations to determine their effect on other parts of the structure.
 His report also laid out a suggested course of action for periodic safety checks and maintenance.
 The following is a description of all 13 functions in the Thompson report and what I know about their present state.
 For the sake of consistency and documentation of maintenance, these naming conventions and descriptions have been maintained and used as well in the 2010 restoration.

-1. Wheels – a series of slow running, metal-clad, split-wood pulley wheels of different sizes connected by several pulley systems and drive belts (some appear to be Reeves split-wood pulley wheels but others are believed to have been manufactured by Lewellen).
+#1.
+Wheels – a series of slow running, metal-clad, split-wood pulley wheels of different sizes connected by several pulley systems and drive belts (some appear to be Reeves split-wood pulley wheels but they are are believed to have been manufactured by Lewellen Manufacturing in Columbus).
 The wheels were originally intended to be able to run in the reverse direction as well but the Thompson engineering report recommended that it be modified to run in only one direction to keep the belts from slipping off as well as a potential misalignment/damage to the “clangers” function.

 The BOOT that sits on the rolling cart device has always been one of the most popular and pointed out items on the sculpture.
 There have been a number of different stories on how and why it got there.
 To the best of my knowledge this is the mostly correct version.
 The boot belonged to Robbins Electric foreman Rudy Knies.
 Whether it was a prank (some said he took off his boots during a lunchtime siesta and had one of them snatched away) or by his own intention, it wound up being temporarily placed on top of the tall spiraling auger and Tinguely left it there throughout the construction phase and then had it removed.
 After experiencing a series of mechanical problems, Tinguely came to believe that removing it had “jinxed” the sculpture and he had it put back on Chaos but this time onto the rolling cart where it has stayed.
 People who had been watching the progress of the construction had also noticed it missing and were asking what had happened to it.